eridur-de/mightyscape-1.2/README.md

      python-interpreter="C:\Users\youruser\AppData\Local\Programs\Python\Python310\pythonw.exe"
 ```

-**Notes for Windows users:**

-* If you get a nasty popup window each time you are executing an extension, please double check if you really use `pythonw.exe`.
+If in Inkscape you get a nasty popup window each time you are executing an extension, please double check if you really use `pythonw.exe`.
 Do not use `python.exe`.
-* You can download and install Python for Windows from https://www.python.org/downloads/windows
-* please review for correct enviroment variable adjustments. `python.exe` has to be in `%PATH%`

 ## Upgrading MightyScape